-- Card ID set the user access card ID: 6-32 characters including 0-9, A-F. Each user can be assigned up to two access cards.
-When a valid card is tapped on the reader, the switch associated with the card reader gets activated.
-If the double authentication mode is enabled, the switch can only be activated using both a card and numeric code. - Virtual card ID set the user virtual card ID for user identification in the devices that are integrated with the 2N IP intercoms via a Wiegand interface.
+• Card ID - set the user access card ID: 6-32 characters including 0-9, A-F. Each user can be assigned up to two access cards.
+When a valid card is tapped on the reader, the switch

+- associated with the card reader gets activated.
+If the double authentication mode is enabled, the switch can only be activated using both a card and numeric code. - Virtual card ID set the user virtual card ID for user identification in the devices that are integrated with the 2N device via a Wiegand interface.
 Each user can be assigned just one virtual card.
-The virtual card ID is a sequence of 6-32 characters: 0-9, A-F. After the user is validated via the Bluetooth/biometric reader, the identifier is sent to the device integrated with the 2N IP intercom via Wiegand.
+The virtual card ID is a sequence of 6-32 characters: 0-9, A-F. After the user is validated via the Bluetooth/biometric reader, the identifier is sent to the device integrated with the 2N device via Wiegand.
+After the user is validated via the Bluetooth or Biometric Reader, the virtual card ID is sent to the Wiegand interface if the configuration (Services > Access Control) is set to send IDs to Wiegand.